Written by Magdalena Sapała (updated on 01.04.2022).

-The extent of the negative impact of the Covid-19 crisis on the social and economic situation of women has triggered a debate on the urgent need to take a gender-sensitive approach to the policy response to the pandemic.
-In this context, the establishment of the EU’s biggest financial instrument supporting recovery in the Member States – the Recovery and Resilience Facility (RRF) – is an opportunity to channel the extraordinary resources to the measures that take into account the principles of gender equality.
-It is also a chance to put in practice the EU’s long-standing commitments regarding the need to mainstream gender across different policies and apply gender budgeting principles to EU spending.
+The negative impact of the Covid-19 crisis on women’s social and economic situation triggered a debate on the urgent need for a gender-sensitive policy response to the pandemic.
+In this context, the establishment of the Recovery and Resilience Facility (RRF) – the EU’s biggest financial instrument supporting recovery in the Member States – is an opportunity to channel extraordinary resources toward measures that take into account the principles of gender equality.
+It is also a chance to put into practice the EU’s long-standing commitments to mainstream gender across different policies and apply gender budgeting principles to EU spending.

 Read the complete briefing on ‘Gender equality in the Recovery and Resilience Facility‘ in the Think Tank pages of the European Parliament.